SEO & Content Manager

 6. Find inspiration in books

 When asked about the key to success, Warren Buffet once said: "Read 500 pages every day.
 That's how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it."
 There are thousands of business books out there, containing insights that may help you.
-Here are a few books recommended by successful entrepreneurs to get you going.
+Here are a few business books that aren't business books to get you going.